-The runoff forecast for runoff year 2019-20 was 137%, and a Seasonal Habitat Flow was released from the LORP Intake in May 2019.
-Flows from the LORP Intake were ramped up to a peak of 200 cfs over a period of seven days, before ramping down over another seven days.
+The runoff forecast for runoff year 2019-20 was 137%, and a Seasonal Habitat Flow was released from the LORP Intake beginning on May 9, 2019.
+Flows from the LORP Intake were ramped up to a peak of 200 cfs over a period of seven days, before ramping down over another seven days (see Hydrologic Table 6).
+As flow changes are typically made at 8am, the daily average flow will reflect the flow rate both before and after the flow change is made.